-It is true that I’ve done my share of climbing, and even followed a few easy multi-pitch routes, but rarely do I ever find myself too far off the ground on anything more challenging than a ladder unless I am somehow bamboozled.
+It is true that I’ve done my share of climbing and mountaineering around the world, but rarely do I ever find myself too far off the ground on anything more challenging than a ladder unless I am somehow bamboozled.

-And therein lies my weakness: An inability to say “no,” even in the face of a challenge far greater than my level of skill or physical attributes.
+And therein lies my weakness: An inability to say “no,” when adventure and the possibility of a good story presents itself.
 Unfortunately, all of my friends seem to know this.
 My wife certainly knows this.
 Even my dog probably knows this.
-Which is why I think I have a good case for claiming temporary insanity because in that brief moment between an invitation to go climbing and my friend awaiting an answer, my cerebral thought process typically seizes, causing all rational thought to short circuit and fantasies of gliding smoothly up rocky crags to the sound of spectator applause take over.
+Which is why I think I have a good case for claiming temporary insanity because in that brief moment between an invitation to go climbing and my friend awaiting an answer, my cerebral process typically seizes, causing all rational thought to short circuit and fantasies of gliding smoothly up rocky crags to the sound of spectator applause take over.

-First rule of climbing with friends: Whenever the inviting friend freely volunteers that the route is “easy,” automatically add a factor of five to the difficulty level and imagine an outcome hovering between painful and paralyzing fear.
+First rule of climbing with friends: Whenever you hear from said friend that the route is “easy,” automatically add a factor of five to the difficulty level and imagine an outcome hovering between painful and paralyzing fear.
 I remember one such occasion many years ago, when I was invited to climb Moosedog Tower in Joshua Tree National Park in California.
-My friend Bob Gross promised me an easy introduction into overhangs and learning to place protection and to clean a route.
+My friend promised me an easy introduction into overhangs and learning to place protection and to clean a route.
 He seemed true to his word as he flashed up the rock face like Spiderman climbing a building, pausing only briefly to dust his hands once or twice in climber’s chalk.
 At the top, he peered down and yelled with a smile, “Piece of cake, you’re going to love this one.”

 Second rule of climbing with friends: Never trust words such as “you are going to love it” when they are uttered by someone who can tie knots with one hand, while comfortably hanging miles above the ground from an invisible nubbin on an otherwise featureless rock face.

 So far, I had managed to remain calm.
 Just above me was a 5-foot overhang.
 I needed to find a way to somehow negotiate the obstacle.
-In theory, the solution was to hang from the roof with one hand while reaching around and onto the rock face for a hand hold that was reportedly quite large, but for now out of sight.
-Once I had grasped this secure hold, I had been told, it was a simple matter to pull yourself up and, from there, it was a straight-forward climb to the top.
+In theory, the solution was to hang from a crack in the roof of the overhang with one hand while reaching around and onto the rock face for a handhold that was reportedly quite large, but for now out of sight.
+Once I had grasped this secure hold, I had been told, it was a simple matter to pull myself up and, from there, it was a straightforward climb to the top.

 “Nice moves!” my friend screamed hysterically from above as I helplessly moonwalked, shimmied and toe-tapped my way into view.
 Meanwhile, quite a crowd had gathered below, no doubt truly amazed at the skill required to dance along such a tiny crack.

 Respectful applause could be heard below, probably because after an hour, everyone was no doubt getting very impatient to climb and also because they were certainly very grateful that I hadn’t fallen on them.
-Bob clapped me on the back enthusiastically and gushed “You practically flew up that 5.9.
-I thought you said you could only climb 5.6.
-Clearly we need to try something harder next time.”
+My friend slapped me on the back enthusiastically and gushed “That’s not an easy climb and you practically flew up it.
+Clearly we need to try something much harder next time.”

-I probably should have said something to him, thanked him for the encouragement and support in making it up Moosedog Tower, but I was far too busy remembering how to tie a hangman’s knot with one hand while I had hold of his neck with the other.
+I know I should have said something to him, thanked him for the encouragement and support in making it up Moosedog Tower, but I was far too busy remembering how to tie a hangman’s knot with one hand while I had hold of his neck with the other.